-A lot of my work includes banging the drum about 'the importance of exercise.'
+A lot of my work has me banging the proverbial drum about 'the importance of exercise.'

-I often ask myself whether there's any point though – given that this concept goes by largely ignored by the general population.
-Similar messages echoed by my peers are mostly also received in a lukewarm manner.
+I often ask myself whether there's any point though – given that the concept goes by largely ignored.
+Unreassuringly, similar messages from my peers also get lukewarm responses.

-However, being patient and persistent, I usually (and stubbornly) end up holding onto my optimism – in the hope that one day, we will see a significant change for the better.
+However, being patient and persistent by nature, I usually (and stubbornly) end up holding onto my optimism – in the hope that one day, we will see a significant change for the better.

-And so I'm dedicating this page to the importance of exercise, and why it's a no-brainer – unless of course you're from another planet.
+So, I've dedicated this page to the importance of exercise and why it's a 'no-brainer' – unless of course you're not human – and come from another planet.

-I realize that if you're indifferent or opposed to exercise, then reading the statement 'importance of exercise' will probably resonate as too matter-of-fact, or overly presumptuous.
+I realize that if you're indifferent or opposed to exercise, then the statement 'importance of exercise' will probably seem overly presumptuous to you.

-I am however prepared to defend my position on the wording.
-Frankly though, I don't even think the topic is debatable.
+I am however prepared to defend my position on those 3 words.
+Frankly, I don't even think the topic is debatable.

 The importance of exercise is unequivocally supported by endless medical tests, experiments and perceptible cause-effect relationships.
 A perfect counterweight to the importance of physical health.

-Simple!
-Ever meet anyone who was worse-off for having engaged in physical exercise?
+Ever meet anyone who was worse off for having engaged in physical exercise?

-Taking a look at the current state of the general public's health situation – and it's clear that the message has not been internalized.
+Observing the state of the general public's health situation – and it's clear that the message has not been internalized.

-Many studies are showing alarming statistics which indicate that significant quotas of modern society are living sedentary lives and not maintaining good eating habits.
+Many studies show alarming statistics – indicating that significant quotas of modern society are living sedentary lives and not maintaining good eating habits.
 (See the WHO Media Center's Fact Sheet no. 311.)

 But you actually don't need to review published statistics or reports.
 Just look around and you'll see that society is on a long-term 'bulging' campaign.